westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 Zone 00015: swr, ofst 00000503316480, len 00000033554432, cap 00000033554432, wp 00000503316480, em, non_seq 0, reset 0
 ```

-The same zone information can also be obtained in csv format to facilitate
+The same zone information can also be obtained in csv format so that it can
-parsing using scripting languages, including shell scripts.
+more easily be parsed by scripting languages (including shell scripts).

 ```plaintext
 # zbd report -csv /dev/nullb0